Snarboo/ICD-ZD/README.md

 ================================================

 Credits:
-Original EDGE mod by Cory Whittle.
+-Original EDGE mod by Cory Whittle.
-Initial conversion to decorate by Hellser.
+-Initial conversion to decorate by Hellser.
-Zip tools courtesy of Kyle873 and Marrub.
+-Zip tools courtesy of Kyle873 and Marrub.

 Any changes or additions by team members will be noted with comments in the code!